andru255/gulp-recursive-folder/README.md

     src.js
 ```

-Depends the usage, You can use the output value folderfound like the usage section
+Depends the usage, You can use the output object *folderfound* like the usage section

 ## Usage